ssavutu/minhashlib/README.md

 Based on the benchmark outputs in this repository:

-- On recent multi-seed CPU synthetic runs (`benchmark_outputs_more`, seeds `42-46`), `minhashlib` builds signatures about `~6x` faster than `datasketch`.
+- On recent multi-seed CPU synthetic runs (seeds `42-46`), `minhashlib` builds signatures about `~6x` faster than `datasketch`.
 - Accuracy is comparable in magnitude (similar MAE scale and matching threshold-based metrics in these runs), though `datasketch` is slightly better on MAE in most synthetic scenarios.
 - Memory results are workload-dependent, so this project does not claim universal memory superiority.

-In short: this implementation is minimal and fast, with accuracy that is broadly comparable to `datasketch`, but benchmark outcomes depend on dataset and configuration.
+In short: this implementation is minimal and fast, with accuracy that is broadly comparable to `datasketch`, but outcomes vary depending on dataset and configuration.

 ## Benchmark Suite